Who we are

 The Derbyshire County Council Adult Care Information Team are responsible for administrating the site.

-You can also request that your organisation be included in the Carers Directory – but please remember, the directory is a list of support services for carers, not the person they care for.
+You can also request that your organisation be included in the Carers Directory – but please remember, the directory is mainly a list of support services for carers, not the person they care for.

 We’d also like to share any news or events related to carers that you might have details of.
 Our contact form allows you to upload any event posters or images.